In the Thick of ItA blog on the U.S.-Russia relationship

 Dmitry Peskov, deputy head of the presidential administration and Kremlin spokesman

-- Peskov, who has been Putin’s press secretary, also cited Russia’s “public” strategic documents, telling CNN in March: “You can read all the reasons for nuclear arms to be used. … If it is an existen[ti]al threat for our country, then it can be used.”
+- Peskov, who has been a Putin spokesman for over 20 years, also cited Russia’s “public” strategic documents, telling CNN in March: “You can read all the reasons for nuclear arms to be used. … If it is an existen[ti]al threat for our country, then it can be used.”

 - About a week after the CNN interview, Peskov told PBS Newshour that “no one [in Russia] is thinking about using, about—even about idea of using a nuclear weapon” in Ukraine.
 “Let's keep these two things separate,” he said, “I mean, existence of the state and special military operation in Ukraine.
 They have nothing to do with each other.”